Fukui Prefectural Ichijodani Asakura Family Site Museum: Overview

 The museum is located in the eastern part of Fukui City, Fukui Prefecture.
 It is a historical museum featuring the Echizen Asakura clan, which flourished in Echizen Province (present-day eastern Fukui Prefecture).
 The Asakura clan established its territory in the area in 1471 during the Sengoku Period and had a castle in Ichijodani.
 However, the castle and the town was later burnt down to ash by Oda Nobunaga.
 The museum opened in 1981.
-It is temporally closed until October, 2022 when the new museum building will open to public in adjacent block.
+In October 2022, a new museum building opened to the public in an adjacent block.

 The museum exhibits a 3D model of the terrain, a reconstructed model of Yoshikage Asakura's castle, and excavated remains such as ceramics, stone, wood, and metal objects from Ichijodani.
-It covers the history of Asakura Clan as well as the life of people during the days (religion, housing, food, daily goods, etc.).
+It covers the history of Asakura clan as well as the life of people during the days (religion, housing, food, daily goods, etc.).
 In addition to the permanent exhibition, the museum holds special exhibitions and publishes books.